TonyOx369/ORB_SLAM3_ROS2/README.md

 ### Install OpenCV 4.2 from Source

-## 🔧 Step 1.5: Install OpenCV 4.2 from Source

 ORB-SLAM3 requires a specific version of OpenCV (4.2).
 Install it from source as follows:

 ### Install dependencies